TGMPA/TGM-Plugin-Activation/_drafts/example-blog.md

 description: Meta description for in the header
 permalink:   /you-can-change-the-permalink-but-shouldnt-for-blogs/
 category:    Category under which this is filed - will also be used in the normal permalink
-tags:        Comma delimited list of tags for the post
+tags:        YAML list of tags for the post - see http://en.wikipedia.org/wiki/YAML#Lists
 short:       Excerpt of the blog post.
 Can use simple markdown, but no line breaks.
 Will be used on blog archive pages if available.
 Only use this for really long blog posts.
 sitemap:
     lastmod:    2014-01-23